Sports people have one main priority, to get back to their sport.

 Recovery: Sports place demands on blood sugar, glycogen metabolism, protein and fat synthesis.
 Plan your refuelling between activity.
 Mixing carbohydrates and proteins increases muscle glycogen stores.
 Eat both within 30 minutes of training then if possible every 30 minutes for 2 hours.
 For training aim for 1.5gm protein for each kg of body weight.
 Tip: try honey and oatcakes (with butter) for refuelling.
 Cashew nuts are good for endurance events.
 Cashews contain a higher proportion of carbohydrate 18g / 100g and good quality proteins

 Conditioning: Footballers tend to suffer leg, groin and knee injuries.
-Yoga is a great way of conditioning.
+Qi Gong, pilates and yoga are great ways of conditioning.
 Cyclists suffer from short hip flexors especially psoas muscles.
 Runners suffer from IT band strain.
 The IT band is a long tendon from the outer thigh to the shin bone.
-Tip: remember your legs are designed to work in all directions not simply forwards and backwards.
-Try gripping a yoga block between your knees, squatting and move around as if you were skiing.

 Footwear: we tend to pronate flat feet, or to supinate high arches.
 Wear good footwear.
 Tip: work on your one leg balance and grip your toes regularly when you are sitting.